- Eutypella canker is common on maple trees in landscape plantings and in natural areas.

 - Cankers often form on the main trunk or major branches of the tree.

 - Small trees that are less than 4 inches in diameter are commonly killed when the canker girdles the main trunk.
 On older trees, a perennial canker forms.

 - This is a very slow growing disease.
 Trees battle for decades before decay turns the tree into a hazard that requires the tree to be removed.

 - To prevent cankers make proper pruning cuts and avoid wounding trees.

-- Cankers are typically within 9 feet of the ground, centered on branch stubs or wounds.
+- Trunk cankers are typically within 9 feet of the ground.
+They are usually centered on branch stubs or wounds.

-- Young cankers are round to elliptical, slightly sunken or flattened and hidden behind bark.
+- Young cankers are round to elliptical in shape and slightly sunken or flattened.
+These young cankers are hidden behind bark.

-- On some tree species, canker edges are raised or appear swollen with a flattened or sunken center.
+- Canker edges are raised or appear swollen with a flattened or sunken center.

 - Bark falls off the face of old cankers, revealing a target shaped pattern of annual rings of cork wood.

 - Cankers older than 6 years are discolored black at the center, where black, fungal fruiting bodies have formed on the wood.